saig0/ccs2023-feel-beyond-dmn/README.md

-# ccs2023-feel-beyond-dmn
+# CCS 2023 - FEEL Beyond DMN

-Resources for the talk: CCS 2023 FEEL Beyond DMN
+This repository contains the resources for the CCS 2023 talk: FEEL Beyond DMN.